oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

 ## Profile 5: VEX

 This profile SHOULD be used to provide information of the "Vulnerability Exploitability eXchange".
 The main purpose of the VEX format is to state that and why a certain product is, or is not, affected by a vulnerability.
-See [VEX] for details.
+See [cite](#VEX) for details.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "VEX":